abcd334/Final-report-for-Data-Science-as-a-Field/Readme/README_EN.md

 # Research Analysis Report: NYPD Shooting Incident Data Analysis

+## Abstract

-## This study analyzes shooting incident data provided by the New York City Police Department (NYPD), focusing on violent crime trends and geographic distribution associated with "MURDER_FLAG" incidents.
+This study analyzes shooting incident data provided by the New York City Police Department (NYPD), focusing on violent crime trends and geographic distribution associated with "MURDER_FLAG" incidents.
 It also explores potential crime drivers.
 The analysis covers the period from 2006 to 2023, utilizing data cleaning, statistical computation, and visualization to provide insights for crime prevention strategies.

 ### Analysis Methods
 1. Data Cleaning：